| Written by Mark Buzinkay

 On the one hand, implementing full automation in brownfield terminals is complicated because of possible disruption of running operations.
 On the other hand, full container terminal automation is costly.
 Lacking investment funds and loss of jobs is one "traditional" argument against automation.
 Surprisingly, as the return on investment is critical, some key performance indicators suggest that productivity is not better than conventional port operations.
 In some cases, it seems even worse.

-When Elon Musk designed his production facilities for Tesla, he promised Toyota to show them how cars are built better (faster, cheaper).
+When Elon Musk designed his production facilities for Tesla, he promised Toyota that he would show them how cars are built better (faster, cheaper).
 In the end, he admitted that "Yes, excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated."

-The main argument for robots or automation is reducing costs, headcount and improving efficiency.
-In the sense of Toyota, more robot installations and fewer people means that "what you will do is what you already do badly, just quicker".
+The main argument for robots or automation is reducing costs and headcount and improving efficiency.
+In the sense of Toyota, more robot installations and fewer people mean that "what you will do is what you already do badly, just quicker".
 Moreover, there is a fascinating insight: automated processes are repetitions of pre-programmed sequences, independent of good or bad.

 Automated processes are highly procedural.
 If some flexibility is needed at one point, the entire process set-up is getting complicated, including additional if-then clauses.
 Machines also need a lot of maintenance personnel.
 At some point, it becomes a question again if to further invest in automation (learn more about the challenges of terminal automation).